WILDFLOWER HOME PAGE SEARCH BY PLANT NAME PINK/RED/ORANGE FLOWERS CONTACT US

 Semi-desert.
 Shrublands, openings.
 Summer.

 Leaves are thick with stiff hairs along the margins.
-The leaf shape is a reminder that this plant is not Leptodactylon pungens, which has very narrow leaves, a somewhat similar growth pattern, and an accumulation of dried leaves and flowers.
+The leaf shape is a reminder that this plant is not Linanthus pungens), which has very narrow leaves but does have a somewhat similar growth pattern, and a similar accumulation of dried leaves and stems.
 In the Four Corners area T. latior is found in Arizona and Utah, perhaps in New Mexico, and not in Colorado.
 Leptodactylon pungens is found in all Four Corners states.

 Range map © John Kartesz,